 n 2022 the Personnel Committee strengthened staff processes and spearheaded the reorganization of the church business office.
-We supported staff by developing and administering a timeline and process for annual reviews; conducting a 360 annual review for our senior minister, Reverend Molly Baskette; completing exit interviews with staff members who left FCCB; reviewing pastors' 80%-time job descriptions; reviewing and updating employee folders; reviewing and approving the Personnel budget; and approving a The COI consists of the Church Clerk, the six immediate past chairpersons of Ministries and the immediate past Moderator, five atlarge members, the Senior Minister, and such other members of the Church staff as the Senior Minister may designate.
+We supported staff by developing and administering a timeline and process for annual reviews; conducting a 360 annual review for our senior minister, Reverend Molly Baskette; completing exit interviews with staff members who left FCCB; reviewing pastors' 80%-time job descriptions; reviewing and updating employee folders; reviewing and approving the Personnel budget; and approving a sabbatical for Derek pending congregational approval for the budget.